 The two immune systems play together and are interdependent.
 Our innate immunity typically takes the sting out of the invading malicious organisms, and then our acquired immune system can fight them down.

 Our immune system is gradually strengthened throughout childhood.
 In young children, the acquired immune system is trained every time they become infected and become snotty and get a fever.

 In adolescence, the immune system is at its peak, and then it slowly goes downhill.
 When it’s elderly, the immune system is vulnerable to new infections to which it has not been exposed before.
 This is one of the reasons why flu vaccination offers to the elderly.

 The immune system is also affected by physical activity.
 When we exercise, we produce more white blood cells, T cells (which, among other things, activate the immune system), B cells (which help produce antibodies against foreign organisms), and cytokines function (which is part of the immune system) are also affected by exercise.

-When you exercise, you thus strengthen your immune system.
+When you are running or exercising, you thus strengthen your immune system.
 People who are in good shape have a better immune system, they are less likely to get sick and recover more quickly from illness.
-It therefore makes good sense to have room for exercise in everyday life.
+It makes therefore good, sense to have room for exercise in everyday life.

 The Body’s Defense System

 So, the body’s defense system consists of billions of highly specialized cells that immediately start fighting the alien invaders.
 The white blood cells, the leukocytes, are the bloods police patrol.
 They immediately detect invasive substances, such as bacteria and viruses and go to attack.